dotdeas/printflow_playground/README.md

 PrintFlow
 ======================

-A PHP system for collecting and managing alerts and supplyrequest from MPS systems
+A PHP system for collecting and managing alerts and supplyrequests from MPS systems

 ## Supported MPS systems
 * 3Manager